onyianozie/onyianozie/README.md

-# Hello!, I'm Onyi you can also call me Dre!
+# Hello!, I'm Dre!

 I'm a Software Developer, Digital Product Designer and a Certified Scrum Master from Toronto,Canada.

-👀 My passions lie within Development, Digital Product Design and Building businesses.
+👀 My passions lie within Software Development, Digital Product Design, Project Management and Business Development.

-Outside of working on these lovely projects, you'll most likely find me pretending to lift weights🏋🏽, bike riding trails🚲, camping 🏕, or enjoying a glass of aged smokey bourbon or dry red 🍷.
+Outside of working on these lovely projects, you'll most likely find me pretending to lift Iron🏋🏽, bike riding trails🚲, camping 🏕, or enjoying a glass of aged smokey bourbon or dry red 🍷.

 ### Languages and Tools: